ddtn1119/OS-Logger-Encryption-Driver/devlog.md

 [2025-02-07 18:38]
 Note: I forgot to create this devlog.md before starting this project.
 I created this devlog while working on the Logger program instead.
 My apologies.

+[2025-02-07 23:00]
+In this night session, I plan to start implementing the Driver program.
+I will set up the template for the Driver program which includes the scanner to read user inputs.
+First, I wrote the code that checks the input command from the user is correct (Usage: java Driver <log_file_name>).
+The log file name should be in String and the command history should be store in a list/array list.
+I tried to build the process to execute the logger first using Process class.
+PrintWriter will be used to write text to output stream.
+For the encryption program process.
+I also built the process, created a PrintWriter (to write results to the log file) and BufferedReader to read user inputs.
+Then I created the menu and prompts to prompt user to enter commands and loop until the user quits.
+At this point I am a bit tired but I will continue working on this tomorrow or later.
+I will write the logic to execute logger and encryption commands as I know.